Toscan0/Gopher360/README.md

 4. Double left click in the downloaded Gopher360.exe file
 5. And voilá!

-**NOTE**
+> **Note:**
 If there isn't a config file, the Gopher360 automaticly generates one.
-For more config files go to [Config](https://github.com/Toscan0/Gopher360/tree/master/Configs).
+For more config files go to [Configs](https://github.com/Toscan0/Gopher360/tree/master/Configs).
 Make sure to rename the file to "config"!

 License
 ======